dcvdesigns/dcvdesigns.github.io/index.md

 class: home
 ---
 <div class="hero">
-  <h1>Modern 3D-printed decor and custom design — built with precision and intention</h1>
+  <h1>DCV Designs - Modern 3D-printed decor and custom design</h1>
-  <p>I create lightboxes, signage, coasters, and custom display pieces using clean multicolor workflows, polished finishes, and an eye for both aesthetic and function.
+  <p>I design and print lightboxes, signage, coasters, and custom display pieces using clean multicolor workflows, polished finishes, and an eye for both aesthetic and function.
 Have an idea?
 I can bring it to life - click "Start a project" to reach out!</p>
   <div class="cta-row">
     <a class="btn primary" href="/contact/">Start a project</a>
     <a class="btn ghost" href="/portfolio/">See recent work</a>